BeeChains/innerinetcompany/index.md

 # Changing the world through the unchanging 'I'.
 # - Is 'I' first thought of by Itself as Being the One whom can witness and transcend thought?
-# - Is 'I' seen as the first thought formed within Self and of Supreme mind ITSELF, as Living Root of the Tree of Knowledge?
+# - Is 'I' seen as the first thought formed within SELF and of SUPREME MIND ITSELF, as Living Root of the Tree of Knowledge?
 # - Is 'I' Root Access for the Self-Aware to Know Thyself via the mind's eye or say the mind's I?
 # - Is 'I' the root of i-magi-nation, and all other imaginings and ideas?
 # - Is "I" the Spirit embedded within by Source?
 # - Is "I" Knowing Awareness, the Knower of the Knowledge that is Known Itself?
-# - Is "I" not the only part of you that can claim to KNOW? (ex. to express that you know something you say, "I Know")
+# - Is "I" not the only part of you that can claim to know anything? (ex. to express that you know something you say, "I Know")
 # - Is "I" not the Knowing Presence of our Being and the 0nly continuous element of experience?

 ["I!